Foodservice Scales Buying Guide

 Foodservice scales are considered commercial kitchen staples by many, because of how they help you measure ingredients to make consistent, perfect meals every time.
 The fact that they also save money in an industry where every penny counts is a major bonus.
 They also speed up kitchen workflows, delivery receipts, and inventory checks.
 With so many types and uses for scales, it’s not uncommon to have multiple foodservice scales in one busy, large commercial kitchen.

-And remember to have either calibrate your scales regularly or use a company that can service scales for you.
-Always refer to the manufacturers instructions.
+And remember to calibrate your scales regularly or use a company that can service scales for you.
+Always refer to the manufacturers instructions before calibrating your scale.

-Worth their weight, scales are essential tools for every kitchen, no matter their size or what they are cooking.
+Worth their weight, scales are essential tools for every kitchen, no matter their size or what's cooking.
 It just makes sense (and cents) to be using the right one.

 Written by River Street Writing